hiveeyes/saraswati/doc/setup-production.rst

 Adding channels will look like::

+    # Use real hardware devices
+    # SARASWATI_CHANNEL_1='channel1 source=alsasrc device="hw:0"'

+    # Use sine wave generators
     SARASWATI_CHANNEL_1="channel1 source=audiotestsrc wave=3 freq=200"
     SARASWATI_CHANNEL_2="channel2 source=audiotestsrc wave=3 freq=400"

 Please note that the suffix to the variable name, ``_1``, ``_2``, will have no semantic meaning.
 It is just to tell different ``CHANNEL`` options apart.

+In order to find out about hardware devices available to GStreamer, you might want to invoke ``gst-device-monitor-1.0`` and inspect its output.